-Amazing friends, I’m back today with another lamp makeover!
+Amazing friends, I’m back today sharing how to rewire a lamp!
 I always check out the lamp aisle at thrift stores.
 I love the light they offer my booth and they’re usually good sellers.
 If you missed the first lamp I redid from this haul, you can see it HERE.

-I actually passed on the lamp I’m making over today on the first go.
+I actually passed on the lamp I’m making over today on the first go because of the outdated plug.
 I regretted not getting it and luckily, on the next trip in, it was still there and 50% off of $5.25.
 You just can’t beat less than $3 for a lamp!

 Here she is in her original state:

-It worked just fine, but the plug looked dated, so in order to resell it, I figured I would probably have to rewire it and that is the reason I left it behind the first time I saw it.
+It worked just fine, but in order to resell it, I really needed to rewire it.
 I’ve included a few affiliate links so you can find the products I love.

 My parents and I used to do several craft shows a year for about 15 years.
 My Dad would build things like tables, shelves, and yep, even lamps!
 (I’ve made over a few of his leftover unfinished tables he made…you can see one HERE.)
 My Mom would paint them and they would sell like hotcakes.
 I used to sew and sell dolls like Raggedy Anne and Andy sets, angels, Santa’s, etc. That’s where I got a ton of practice sewing.